 For the next steps you should locate the remaining data on the Los Angeles GIS Data Portal.
 Using the following search key words may help.

-Warning: The bikeways data is a bit challenging to find.
-If you cannot find it by navigating through the above website, try going directly to the Metro Developer website: https://developer.metro.net/.
+Warning: The bikeways data is a bit challenging to find due to recent changes on the Los Angeles GIS Data Portal.
+If you cannot find it by navigating through the above website, you can download the data here: LA 2012 Bikeways.
 Additionally, Bikeways GIS data are often found in KMZ or KML format, a popular file format often used in Google Earth.
 ArcGIS software does not natively use KMZ or KML files, but it is possible for ArcMap to convert it to a format it can use.

 Try to solve this challenge with your peers.